 Also, after the migration, check whether your hreflang has been updated and determine that there are no hreflang errors.
 Conduct a micro-site audit focusing on it, specifically.

-Clarity Audit, for example, allows you to crawl the site, looking for potential issues with the hreflang tag only.
+Clarity Audits, for example, allows you to crawl the site, looking for potential issues with the hreflang tag only.